DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 78 - 12.18.2025.md

 - We cover Irina in clothes and then go meet up with everyone at the inn.
 - Virion saved Pidlwick from the fire.
 - Bonk is in a group hug with the Martikovs (but Wade is missing.
 What an asshole!)
+- Adi and Friend see Brom is actually Strahd.
+- Virion ice blasts Brom and Strahd disappears.
+- Adi Detects Brom's Thoughts: Weird farmer patted Brom on his head before the meeting.
+	- Darkened robe
+	- With the Wachtner Brothers
+- Virion gets emotional.
 -